 Maximum Card balance: $8,500

 The purpose of these limits is to protect your interest and reduce the risk.
 There are currently no ways to increase these limits.
-However, the bank may update some in the future.
+However, the issuer may update some in the future.
 Those who want more can look at other prepaid cards in Canada.
 It is important that you compare all options and pick a card that meets your requirements.

-Canada Post Cash Passport Mastercard frequently asked questions
+FAQs about Canada Post Cash Passport Mastercard

 Here are some of the most commonly asked questions about the Canada Post Cash Passport card.

 It may be worth it only if you travel abroad or shop online using currencies that this card supports.
 Otherwise, it will end up being too costly.
-You may be able to find better cards if you intend to shop in Canada or in unsupported countries.
+You may be able to find better credit cards if you intend to shop in Canada or unsupported countries.

 You will automatically get a replacement card within 45 days of expiry and your balance will move to your new card.
 Contact the company if you don’t receive your card within 45 days.
 Also, if you are in a hurry then you may reach Canada Post to request a card a few days before expiry.